dynamic-learning/graphql-server/README.md

 ## Repository for the back end of dynamic learning.

-Dynamic learning is a platform where teachers and programmers collaborate to create STEM lessons which make use of interactive visualizataions.
+Dynamic learning is a platform where teachers and programmers collaborate to create STEM lessons which make use of interactive visualizations.